kushagramttl/Distributed-File-System/DeveloperGuide.md

 to be consistent
 - Paxos in master server helps with that a commit on any one of the master servers will ensure that the rest of them also update their metadata
-- Once metadat is consistent or after the proposer in this case has achived the max consesnsu it will initiate the actual process that is push to the database or storage
+- Once metadata is consistent or after the proposer in this case has achived the max consesnsu it will initiate the actual process that is push to the database or storage
 - Paxos is just used for ensuring consistency across all the master servers
 - As of now recovery is not supported, it is assumed that if a server dies it stays dead